Energy price cap

 What this means if you're on Pay As You Go

-All Pay As You Go prices are variable – which means your unit rate and/or standing charge will go up in line with the price cap.
+All Pay As You Go prices are variable – which means most customers will see their annual costs go up in line with the price cap.

 Useful to remember: if your home uses more energy, your costs can change